 There is a National background check performed on each applicant.
-An applicant must be at least 18 years of age, have a valid Washington State Driver's License, a relatively "clean" driving record (must be insurable by our insurance company) and have a high school diploma or GED.
-An applicant must have the physical strength, health and endurance to perform fire suppression, rescue and emergency medical duties safely and must also successfully complete the Public Safety CPAT as well as a medical physical examination prior to starting an academy.
+An applicant must be at least 18-years of age, have a valid Washington State Driver's License, a relatively "clean" driving record (must be insurable by our insurance company) and have a high school diploma or GED.
+An applicant must have the physical strength, health and endurance to perform fire suppression, rescue and emergency medical duties safely and must also successfully complete a CPAT test, medical physical examination (including toxicology/ drug screening) & a psych evaluation prior to starting an academy.

-Recruiting Process Those who meet our basic requirements, and submit a completed application, will be invited to attend the next available Orientation.
-Applicants who attend Orientation will be given a written test that they must pass in order to move onto Oral Interviews.
-Based on the feedback we receive from the interview panel, after the Oral Interviews, invitations will be sent to select candidates to attend the next available academy.
+Those who meet our basic requirements, and submit a completed application, will be invited to attend the recruiting process.
+Applicants typically attend an orientation, must successfully pass a written exam & participate in oral board Interviews (process may vary).
+Based on the feedback we receive from the interview panel, after the oral board interviews, invitations will be sent to select candidates to attend the next available academy (pending successful completion of a CPAT, medical physical, toxicology/ drug screening & psych evaluation).
 Those who are not selected would need to reapply and go through the recruiting process to be considered for a future academy.

-Recruit Academy Currently, recruit academy is roughly five (5) months long and consists of a combination of both classroom and drill ground (hands on) training.
-Recruit Academy is based on content from the IFSTA Essentials of Firefighting book.
-Academy is typically every Tuesday & Thursday evening from 1800-2200 hrs (6-10 pm) & Saturday's from 0800-1700 hrs (8 am-5 pm), although some training outside of these hours may be required.
+Typically, Recruit Academy is roughly five (5) months long and consists of a combination of both classroom and drill ground training.
+Volunteer academy is based on content from the IFSTA Essentials of Firefighting publication.
 In order to become a Volunteer with Mountain View, a Recruit would need to successfully complete all aspects of academy.
-Attendance of all classes is mandatory and a written test passing threshold of 80%+ is required.
+Attendance of all classes is mandatory as is meeting testing minimum thresholds.

-Volunteer Fire Fighters receive on-duty injury medical coverage, monetary reimbursement or stipends for staffing and training participation, life insurance, and the opportunity for additional training.
-Volunteering is an excellent first step for those interested in the fire service as a career.
+Volunteer Firefighters receive training to obtain their IFSTA Firefighter I certificate, obtain their National & WA State EMT, on-duty injury medical coverage, stipends for watches, life insurance, and the opportunity for additional training.
+Volunteering is an excellent first-step for those interested in the fire service as a career